-As an alternative to visiting Top of the Rock for your 360 degree bird’s eye view of New York City, visit the Freedom Tower atop One World Trade Center.
+As an alternative to visiting Top of the Rock for your 360-degree bird’s eye view of New York City, visit the Freedom Tower atop One World Trade Center.
 It is HIGHLY recommended that you purchase your tickets in advance, as you must select a specific date and time.
 Tickets are $32 and up.
 Read our guide to getting tickets to the Freedom Tower for more information If you are planning on purchasing a hop-on, hop-off bus ticket for your time in NYC, several companies see combo tickets that include entrance to the Freedom Tower.

 Sunset on the High Line

 Take the A or C train uptown from Fulton Street Station to 14th Street and 8th Avenue.
 Walk to 10th Avenue where you will find the 14th Street entrance to the High Line, an old elevated train track that was converted into a free, urban park with incredible views of the Hudson River waterfront.
 The High Line is narrow but long and runs to 30th Street.
 There are exits every two blocks and wooden lounge chairs to sit back and watch the sunset.
-The buildings along the High Line have interesting history as well which you can learn about High Line self-guided walking tour and our audio tour.
-Of course you can always join our pay-what-you-wish High Line/Chelsea tour as well.
-Finish up with food from one of dozens of food shops at the Chelsea Market on 9th Avenue and 16th Street.
+The buildings along the High Line have an interesting history as well which you can learn about High Line self-guided walking tour and our audio tour.
+Of course, you can always join our pay-what-you-wish High Line/Chelsea tour as well.
+Finish up with food from one of the dozens of food shops at the Chelsea Market on 9th Avenue and 16th Street.

 DAY THREE IN NEW YORK – Live Like A Local

 Spend the day doing what New Yorkers do on their days off: walk, shop and eat.